Conformally flat black hole initial data, with one cylindrical end: Existence

 \section{Existence}

-The plan of the proof is as follows: We first prove that the sequence $u_\mu$ is pointwise monotonically increasing as $\mu$ decreases (Section 3.1).
-Then, we show that there exists a function $u_0^+$, independent of $\mu$, which is an upper bound to this seNote that in \cite{HHM09}, the authors work with a similar equation for vacuum initial data and for $A\neq0$.quence for all $\mu$ (Section 3.2).
+The plan of the existence proof is as follows: We first prove that the sequence $u_\mu$ is pointwise monotonically increasing as $\mu$ decreases (Section 3.1).
+Then, we show that there exists a function $u_0^+$, independent of $\mu$, which is an upper bound to this sequence for all $\mu$ (Section 3.2).
 From this upper bound we construct a lower bound $u_0^-$.
 Finally, we prove convergence in the appropriate functional space (Section 3.3).

 Due to the similarity of the equations involved, this existence proof follows along the lines presented in \cite{dain-gabach09} for the Bowen-York spinning case, therefore, we omit here some points and refer the reader to \cite{dain-gabach09} for more details about the arguments employed.